BlaqueDevs/se-assignment-day-5-technical-writing-and-review-MURACHIAJIMMY/README.md

 7. Cross linguistic barriers:
 Visuals can transcend language barriers, making information accessible to a wider audience.
 8. Data simplification:
 Large amounts of data can be hard to interpret.
-Visuals such as graphs, and charts, can allow people to see trends, and comparisons very easily.
+Visuals such as graphs and charts can allow people to see trends and comparisons very easily.
 How to Effectively Use Examples and Visuals:

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?